Ordina-Group/JWorks-blog/_posts/2024-03-25-whats-cooking.md

 The second approach involves utilizing a standard AI model while supplying it with detailed prompt messages.
 Using this method does not require complex training nor advanced configuration of AI models, allowing us to compare their out-of-the-box performance by providing the same prompt to different AI models.
-Given that prompts are stateless, meaning there is no relation between previous or future prompts, we must furnish all necessary information, instructions, and context with each prompt.
+Given that prompts are stateless, meaning there is no relation between previous or future prompts, we must provide all necessary information, instructions and context in each prompt.

 To ensure proper formatting of the AI model's responses, we implemented a prompting technique known as <a href="https://www.promptingguide.ai/techniques/fewshot" target="_blank">Few-Shot Prompting</a>.
 Essentially, with Few-Shot Prompting, you provide the AI model with an example question and answer from which it can discern a pattern.